The following bullet points either cover basic information about Music4Life™ or answer questions we frequently get when asked about it.

 - Therefore, all students can benefit -- UNLESS their families can’t afford to get them a musical instrument.

 - Instruments are acquired from people who have them stored in their garages, attics or closets and realize that their highest and best use is to put them back into play.
+We are largely dependent on the instruments that donors provide to us.

 - We encourage school districts to provide the instruments to the youngest children possible so we can get them off the streets, away from gangs, drugs and other negative influences.